close Business Finance Invest Bullets Most Viewed

 DMart pooled the popular local brands of a particular region in one place, making it more convenient for the buyers to avoid going to the local Kirana shops.
 This helps DMart to cut the competition from general Kirana stores gaining more market share.

-The Company operates self-owned stores, which allows it to be a low or no-debt company, making it stronger financially.
-Further, no rental cost helps in high positive cash flows, which are used for opening more stores.
-Although the expansion and growth in self-owned stores are slow, it has its own advantages.
-Of all the existing stores to date, almost 80% are self-owned.
+The company operates self-owned stores, which allows it to be a low or no-debt company, making it stronger financially.
+Further, no rental cost helps create positive cash flows, which are used to open more stores.
+Although the expansion and growth in self-owned stores are slow, they have their own advantages.
+Of all the existing stores to date, almost 80% are self-owned

 DMart's target customers are low-income groups who are looking for low-cost goods.
 Thus, by providing excellent quality and branded products at a lower cost, DMart attracts a more extensive customer base than other retailers.